PrometheanDissident/prometheandissident.github.io/pages/economics.md

 - **Air Quality -** Economic freedom appears to create incentives to abate local air pollution such as fine particulate matter, although such incentives do not appear to be created for carbon dioxide emissions which are more global in nature<ref>https://www.fraserinstitute.org/sites/default/files/economic-freedom-and-air-quality.pdf</ref>.
 This would make sense given the difficulty of coordination on an international scale which is required to reduce carbon dioxide emissions.

-### The Question of Worker Cooperatives

-## <span style="background-color:orange">Socialism</span>

-Socialism is gay and cringe.

-### <span style="background-color:yellow">Efficiency</span>
+This should not be seen as an unabashed endorsement of free markets in every context.
+Certainly, there are some contexts in which some level of regulation or even central planning may be required in an economy.
+This can be to address concerns about air quality, or concerns where particular policies may be harmful to things like economic growth.
+Just because economic freedom _in general_ is good for growth and quality of life, doesn't mean that every regulation or form of central planning is bad.
+It's just to say that there is a general trend of economic freedom being good, and we should keep that in mind when considering good policy.

-Capitalism and its associated legal and cultural institutions are associated with much higher economic efficiency:
+While I think that the research on economic freedom, due to its comprehensiveness, is one of the strongest pieces of evidence to suggest that market planning is generally preferable to central planning, we can also just examine comparative research on capitalism versus socialism which does not utilize economic freedom indices.
+Several pieces of research/evidence strongly suggest that Capitalism and its associated legal and cultural institutions are associated with much higher economic efficiency:

 - Economic institutions, such as well-specific property rights, the rule of law, economic freedom, and the quality of government, are positively related with human well-being<ref>https://college.holycross.edu/eej/Volume29/V29N1P23_40.pdf</ref>.
 - Individualism is positively related to long-run growth and innovation<ref>https://www.sciencedirect.com/science/article/abs/pii/S0165176512006362</ref><ref>https://eml.berkeley.edu/~ygorodni/gorrol_culture.pdf</ref>.